-Job, covered in sores, berated by his friends, who lost all his children and everything he owned, whose wife said ‘Why don’t you just curse God and die’ (Job 2:9), said he knew His savior lives.
+Job, covered in sores, berated by his friends, who lost all his children and everything he owned, whose wife said ‘Are you still holding firmly to your integrity?
+Curse God and die!’
+(Job 2:9), said he knew His savior lives.

 Who was Job speaking of and do we also believe this to be true in our times of trouble?

-In our Bible study on Job, we will see that he was a righteous man who loved God.
+In our Job Bible study, we will see that Job was a righteous man who loved God.
 He was also quite blessed.
 He had everything a person could want; a loving family, beautiful children, land, wealth and a loving wife.